On this "Library resources" page, learn:

 This 5:26 minute video explores how library materials can be an important component in solving the problem of high textbook prices.

-These are videos about OER and library resources that OER librarian Jennifer Snoek-Brown has sent out to all TCC faculty and staff, as part of a monthly "OER + Your TCC Library" series of communications.
+These are videos about OER and library resources that OER librarian Jennifer Snoek-Brown has sent out to all TCC faculty and staff, as part of a recurring "OER + Your TCC Library" series of communications.

 This webinar from 2013, hosted by the Open Education Consortium, explores how libraries and librarians are involved in supporting open courses, OER, and helping develop open policies.